uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-locals-panel.md

 layout: answered-question
 author: Serge
 title: Which panel only displays on debug?
-heading: UiPath Debugger Activities
+heading: UiPath Studio Locals Panel for Debugging
 blurb: Do you know your UiPath debugging panel?
 Make sure you can answer this UiPath Associate test question.
 difficulty: 6
 objective: 2.1 Understand and explain the automation debug functions and usage such as breakpoints
 canonical: https://www.rpacertified.com//2020/11/11/debug-locals-panel.html
 ---
-<h1>UiPath Studio Locals Panel for Debugging</h1>

 Question: Which UiPath Studio screen only appears while you are actively debugging a program?

 - [ ] &nbsp;  Log panel